-EXPORT PERFORMANCE Agro-food products account for 12.5% of total exports, and have grown in volume at an average rate of 31.7% from 2011 until 2014.
+EXPORT PERFORMANCE Agro-food products accounted for 20.7% of total exports and for 36.5% of total industrial exports in 2015.
+Exports grew at a CAGR of 11.2% between 2012 & 2015.
 Agro-food exports have continued to grow steadily despite the general decline in industrial exports.
-Key exported agro-food products include Beverages, Spirits & Vinegar at 30.2% of total agro-food exports, Sugars & Sugar Confectionary occupy the second largest share at 19.6%, followed by Prepared Vegetables, Fruits, and Nuts at 18.1% (Figure 4).
-Figure 4: Agro-Food Exports Net Weight Tons | 2014
+Key exported agro-food products include Sugars & Sugar Confectionary at 37.4% of total agro-food exports, Beverages, Spirits & Vinegar occupy the second largest share at 22.4%, followed by Prepared Vegetables, Fruits, and Nuts at 14.8% (Figure 4).
+Figure 4: Agro-Food Exports Net Weight Tons | 2015

-Source: Lebanese Customs 2014
+Source: Lebanese Customs

-6 National Accounts (2010)

-National Accounts (2

-6 National Accounts (2010)
+7

 EXPORT DESTINATIONS

-The largest share of Lebanese agro-food exports is destined to the Arab Countries (excluding GCC Countries), at 49% of total exports.
-Syria, Iraq and Egypt rank first second and third respectively within this category.
+The largest share of Lebanese agro-food exports is destined to the Arab Countries (excluding GCC Countries), at 53.2% of total exports.
+Syria, Iraq and Egypt rank first, second and third respectively within this category.

-GCC Countries rank second amongst country groups and occupy around 26% of total exports, with Saudi Arabia, UAE and Qatar as main destinations.
-Africa ranks third with a share of 7%.
-While Western Europe occupies the fourth place, while lower volumes are exported to North America, Asia and Australia.7 (Figure 5).
-The volume of Agro-Food exports has in fact increased by 38% from 2012 to 2014.
-Exports to Syria have increased by 90.9%. the volumes exported to Iraq increased by 228% and to Egypt by 24.3%.
-This indicates that while the Syrian Crisis has had its share of negative impact on the Lebanese economy, it has allowed for increased demand on Lebanese products to compensate the decrease in Syrian exports in these markets.
-Figure 5: Export Destinations for Agro-Industrial Products % | 2014
+GCC Countries rank second amongst country groups and occupy around 18% of total exports, with Saudi Arabia, UAE and Kuwait as main destinations.
+Europe ranks third with a share of 10%, While Africa occupies the fourth place, lower volumes are exported to North America, Asia and Australia7 (Figure 5).
+Between 2012 & 2015 exports to Iraq.
+Syria and Egypt have increased by 44.2% 30.6% and 6.9% respectively.
+This indicates that while the Syrian Crisis has had its share of negative impact on the Lebanese economy, it has allowed for increased demand for Lebanese products to compensate for the decrease of Syrian exports to these markets.
+Figure 5: Export Destinations for Agro-Industrial Products % | 2015

+Source: Lebanese Customs

+LOCAL INVESTMENTS

-Source: Lebanese Customs 2013, IDAL Studies, Planning & Statistics Directorate LOCAL INVESTMENTS Local investment in the sector has been on a steady rise, driven by the increase in local and foreign demand and the availability of raw agricultural products.
-One proxy that reflects upon investments in the sector and indicates increases in agro-food activities is the increase in imports of intermediary products intended for the sector.
+Local investment in the sector has been on a steady rise, driven by the increase in local and foreign demand and the availability of raw agricultural products.
+One proxy that reflects upon investments in the sector and indicates increases in agrofood activities is the increase in imports of intermediary products intended for the sector.
 Import values for such products have consistently grown on an annual basis with a compounded annual growth rate figure of 5.15% over the past five years.

-INVESTMENTS THROUGH IDAL Since 2005, IDAL has mediated several investments in the agro-industrial sector.
-7 agro-industrial enterprises with a total investment value of 40.5 Million USD have benefited from IDAL's incentives allowing for the creation of more than 550 job opportunities.market.
+INVESTMENTS THROUGH IDAL

+Since 2005, IDAL has mediated several investments in the agro-industrial sector.
+8 agro-industrial enterprises with a total investment value of 93.2 Million USD have benefited from IDAL's incentives allowing for the creation of more than 970 job opportunities.

 Master Potato Chips was established with the assistance of IDAL in 2005.
 The company has greatly expanded ever since, and now not only produces potato chips for the local market but for foreign destinations as well.
 In 2009, the enterprise expanded its operations into frozen fries and again with the assistance of IDAL was able to branch out into the Master Fried Potatoes, generating nearly 120 new employment opportunities.
 120 new jobs

-TAYYEBAT

 Tayyebat is a newly established enterprise specializing in the production of frozen potatoes.
 The industry has launched its operations in 2010 with the support of IDAL's Package Deal contract, and has created 60 new job opportunities.
 60 new jobs

 Poppin's Cornflakes is a project in the Bekaa area specializing in the production of cornflakes cereals.
-The project benefited from IDAL's Incentive Package and generated 80 job opportunities.
+The project benefited from IDAL's Incentive Package and generated 256 job opportunities.
+256 new jobs

-80 new jobs

 Cedar's Beverage is a newly established enterprise for the production of beverages.
 It has benefited from IDAL's Package Deal contract in 2010 to establish its enterprise in the caza of North Lebanon, and currently employs 63 workers.
-The company has considerable export activity and is looking to
+The company has considerable export activity and is looking to expand into the production of food products.
 63 new jobs

-of food products.